 I love my miter saw.
 Sometimes it’s so much quicker and easier to use it for a quick cut rather than pulling out a large saw.
 I have some awesome left over wood fencing that I dragged all the way from Utah.
 I just couldn’t part with it and I can’t wait to use it for more projects.
-I cut the piece of wood fencing 14″ long for this project.
+For this project I cut the piece of wood fencing 14″.

-It’s about 4 years old and I didn’t have to do anything to age it.
+It’s about 4 years old so I didn’t have to do anything to age it.
 I love how weathered it looks.
 Perfect for the boys room!
-I used sand paper to knock off some of the really rough spots to avoid splinters.
+Use sand paper to knock off some of the really rough spots to avoid splinters.

 I showed Ammon at least a dozen arrow patterns and he didn’t like any of them so I decided to make my own with his guidance.
 I love that he has enough interest in his room to want to have some input.
-I used painters tape to make the arrow so if you don’t have a personal cutting machine, no worries, just tape it off yourself.
-You can just rip the tape off the roll and not have to worry about smooth edges where it overlaps, the only place it matters is where it’s going to be painted.
-That’s where I used an exacto knife to make sure I had a straight edge.
-I used the ruler to find the center of the board and to keep the tape straight for the arrow.
+Use painters tape to make the arrow, that way you don’t need to have a personal cutting machine.
+You can just rip the tape off the roll and not have to worry about smooth edges where it overlaps.
+The only place it matters about having straight edges is where it’s going to be painted.
+That’s where I used an exacto knife to make sure it was perfectly straight.
+I used a ruler to find the center of the board and to keep the tape straight for the arrow.

 Here is the arrow he wanted.
 Simple enough, but I’m glad he’s happy with it.
-Make sure to press down the edges of the tape really well especially because this is a rough piece of wood.
+Make sure to press down the edges of the tape really well, especially if you’re working with a rough piece of wood.